OVI Defense Attorney in Dayton

 Being arrested for Operating a Vehicle under the Influence (OVI) or Driving while under the Influence (DUI) is a life changing event.
 The moment the police officer charges you with the crime of OVI or DUI your life can be turned upside down.
 Kane Law Offices can help you protect build a strong defense and obtain a positive outcome to your case.

-To get started on your case, call our Dayton DUI defense attorney at (937) 887-4700 today.
+To get started on your case, call our Dayton DUI defense attorney at (937) 887-4700 or contact us online today.

 OVI Practice Areas